freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 410.1

 You made new changes so the file shows up as not staged.
-Add the file to staging.
+Add the file to staging so you can commit the changes.

 #### HINTS